Maricopa County community service agencies.

 These are fairly wide ranging.
 They can include clothing, school supplies, and food.
 Many of this are offered in partnership with food pantries and clothing distribution centers in Maricopa County.

 Back to School programs are operating throughout the county.
-Depending on donations and funding levels, students from low income and unemployed families may receive School Supplies, Backpacks, and also School uniforms and clothes.
-While not as common, some centers also operate summer and after school programs providing free meals and tutoring through partnerships with food banks and school districts.
+Depending on donations and funding levels, students from low income and unemployed families may receive School Supplies, Backpacks, notebooks, laptops, and also School uniforms and clothes.
+While not as common, some centers also operate summer and after school programs providing free meals and tutoring through partnerships.
+Community Services works with food banks and school districts in Maricopa County.
+Find another list of other free low income school supply programs to try as well.

 Personal hygiene supplies and household goods may be distributed.
 This can include Household Goods such as diapers, cleaners / cleaning supplies, Furniture, Lines, and free baby formula.
 Hygiene products may include Toilet Paper, Soap, Feminine Hygiene, Razors, and Deodorant.